 So now people are paying thousands of dollars for online courses in audio and video format.
 And the educators are making big bucks because they own the right to distribute their content.

-Or you can use a WordPress plugin like MemberPress to set up a shopping cart or membership area on your own website.
+As a content creator, you can use Patreon to solicit donations from your best fans.
+Or you can use a WordPress plugin to set up a shopping cart or membership area on your own website.

 Can they reclaim the power to sell and distribute their content on their own terms, without paying a middleman so much that they have nothing left to survive on?